 What is a Medicare scam?

-Medicare scammers often use the phone to find targets, but they may also reach out via email, text messages, and postal mail.
+Medicare scammers often use the phone to find their targets, but they may also reach out via email, text messages, and postal mail.
 Fraudulent activity tends to ramp up during the yearly Medicare Open Enrollment Period (Oct.
 15 - Dec.
 7), when beneficiaries are encouraged to review their health care coverage and make any necessary changes.

 What are the warning signs of a Medicare scam?